styalai/xLSTM-pytorch/README.md

 print(out.shape)
 # torch.Size([4, 8, 32])
 ```
+Note : if you load a mLSTMblock after training you must do : model.init_states(x_example)
 ## Citation

 If you use xlstm-pytorch in your research or projects, please cite the original xLSTM paper: